sendgrid/sendgrid-java/USE_CASES.md

-This documentation provides examples for specific use cases.
+This document provides examples for specific use cases.
 Please [open an issue](https://github.com/sendgrid/sendgrid-java/issues) or make a pull request for any use cases you would like us to document here.
 Thank you!

 # Use Cases